wyanzhao/s2e/README.md

 The S2E website also includes information of setting up a 32-bit chroot jail.
 The purpose of this step is to simplify compilation of 32-bit kernel binaries on what is otherwise a 64-bit OS.
 SymDrive and S2E both work only with 32-bit guest operating systems, so to compile a driver for testing with SymDrive, the jail is necessary.

 1. __sudo apt-get install debootstrap__.
-1. Create the directory with the chroot environment: __mkdir ~/s2e/symdrive && mkdir ~/s2e/symdrive/debian32.__
+1. Create the directory with the chroot environment: __mkdir ~/s2e/symdrive/debian32__.
 1. Create the basic chroot environment.
 Pay attention to --arch __i386!__ It is crucial for correct compilation.
     1. __cd ~/s2e/symdrive/__
     1. __sudo debootstrap --arch i386 squeeze ./debian32 http://archive.debian.org/debian__